Joust (video game): Home ports

 Williams Entertainment would later include Joust in several of its multiplatform arcade compilations over a decade after its initial release: the 1995 Williams Arcade's Greatest Hits, the 2000 Midway's Greatest Arcade Hits, the 2003 Midway Arcade Treasures, and the 2012 Midway Arcade Origins.
 Additional compilations are the 1995 Arcade Classic 4 for the Game Boy, the 2005 Midway Arcade Treasures: Extended Play for the PlayStation Portable, and the 2022 Midway Legacy Edition Arcade1Up cabinet.
 Many of the anthologies were created by Digital Eclipse, who used emulation to run the original source code.
 The company included Joust because of its high recognizability.
 In 2000, a web-based version of Joust, along with nine other classic arcade games, was published on Shockwave.com.
 Four years later, Midway Games launched a website featuring the Shockwave versions.
 A mobile phone version was released in 2005, but omitted the flapping control scheme.
 Joust was released via digital distribution in 2007 on GameTap, Xbox Live Arcade, and the PlayStation Network.
-Joust, along with many other Midway arcade games, appear in an expansion of Lego Dimensions.
+Joust, along with many other Midway arcade games, appear in the 2016 Midway Arcade Level Pack expansion of Lego Dimensions.
 The developer, Traveller's Tales, considered recreating them in Lego form but decided to present them in their original forms to maintain what they felt made the games good.
 Lego versions of Joust characters appear outside the emulated games in the expansion's virtual Lego world.
+In 2021, the game joined other classic arcade games on the Antstream Arcade gaming platform.
+It left the service in 2023 after the licensing agreement expired.